 Miguel watching in amazement from below

-Finding a place to cut the last roof panel
+Finding a place to cut the final roof panel

-Good feeling: the roof is finished (in half a day)
+Good feeling: the roof is finished - in just half a day

 Miguel is terribly bored during the house-build!